 The Indian Space Research Organisation (ISRO) has launched the RISAT-2B radar imaging earth observation satellite abroad a PSLV (Polar Satellite Launch Vehicle) rocket on May 22.

-The mission, named PSLV-C46, was the 72nd launch vehicle mission from SDSC SHAR, Sriharikotaa and the 36th launch from the First Launch pad..
+The mission, named PSLV-C46, was the 72nd launch vehicle mission from SDSC SHAR, Sriharikota and the 36th launch from the First Launch Pad.
 In this mission, the ‘Core-Alone’ configuration of PSLV was flown (without the use of solid strap-on motors).

 RISAT-2B with a lift-off mass of 615 kg, is a radar imaging earth observation satellite.
 Equipped with an X-band synthetic aperture radar (SAR), RISAT-2B will be able to look through the clouds to observe Earth’s surface day and night.

-According to ISRO, the satellite is intended to provide services to Agriculture, Forestry and Disaster Management domains.
-But the satellite is also expected to be used for strategic surveillance purposes.
+According to ISRO, the satellite is intended to provide services to Agriculture, Forestry, and Disaster Management domains.
+But the satellite is primarily expected to be used for strategic surveillance purposes.

-Dr. K Sivan also commended the efforts of the team involved in the realization of the piggyback payload carried onboard this mission namely, Vikram processor and low cost MEMS based Inertial Navigation System (INS) developed by Semi-Conductor Laboratory (SCL), Chandigarh and ISRO Inertial Systems Unit, Thiruvananthapuram respectively.
-He also quoted “RISAT-2B is an advanced Earth Observation satellite with an advanced technology of 3.6m radial rib antenna”
+Dr. K Sivan also commended the efforts of the team involved in the realization of the piggyback payload carried onboard this mission namely, Vikram processor and low-cost MEMS-based Inertial Navigation System (INS) developed by Semi-Conductor Laboratory (SCL), Chandigarh and ISRO Inertial Systems Unit, Thiruvananthapuram respectively.
+He also quoted “RISAT-2B is an advanced Earth Observation satellite with the advanced technology of 3.6m radial rib antenna”

 ISRO is now gearing up for the launch of Chandrayaan-2 onboard GSLV MkIII during the window of July 09, to July 16, 2019, with an expected Moon landing on September 06, 2019.